Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 ### Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using, for example, the Request package.

+The project can be found at [rest-api-test-example](rest-api-test-example).
+The assertions are made using the `chai` testing framework.
+The requests to the server are made using the `chai-http` framework.
+The tests are run using the `mocha` library, using the `npm test` script.

 ### Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code.

 ### Explain, using relevant examples, different ways to mock out databases, HTTP-request etc.

 ### Explain, preferably using an example, how you have deployed your node/Express applications, and which of the Express Production best practices you have followed.